thaneb/TL-MR3020-OpenWRT-Extroot-Ready/README.md

+BROKEN (bootable but overlay creation issue), unable to getr all required stuff on the firmware, still working on it.

 # OpenWRT 19.07 extroot ready build for the TP-Link MR3020 v1.x

 Here you will find a extroot ready build of Openwrt 19.07 for the TL-MR3020 v1.x